sadgabriel/Spider/README.md

 # Spider

 ## 1. Overview
-Spider is a turn-based roguelite escape game inspired by puzzle-like chase mechanics.
+Spider is a turn-based roguelite escape game inspired by a mini game of Cube Escape.
-The player has **no combat abilities** and must escape from pursuing enemies using installed facilities, special actions, and graph-based (tile-node) map movement.
+The player has **no combat abilities** and must escape from pursuing enemies using facilities, special actions, and graph-based map movement.

 - **Genre:** Turn-based / Roguelite / Puzzle
 - **Development Period:** 2025